 sudo chown -R mysql /var/lib/mysql/

-- Take backup of mysql.sock file and remove it.
-To achieve this, fire following commands:
+4. Take the backup of mysql.sock file and remove it.
+To achieve this, fire the following commands:

 cp /var/lib/mysql.sock /var/lib/mysql.sock_bkp